AlexPresso/srt-downloader/README.md

 | -p    | Yes      | OpenSubtitles password      | -                 |
 | -d    | No       | Media files directory       | Current directory |
 | -l    | No       | Languages (comma separated) | en                |

+## Todo

+- Multiple subtitles providers
+- Start by searching by media hash and fallback on media name search
+- Improve `getBestSubtitles()` using scoring algorithm
+- Optimize and clean code for faster execution